 The associations of ideas are not the same, and it is precisely these associations that form the basis of all mnemonics.
 Fortunately, there are some mnemonic techniques to which we are all sensitive, but the best and most effective mnemonic will always be the one you have found, the one you have created.
-It’s fine to use other people’s memory aids, but if you wrote it, it’s even better!
+It is fine to use other people’s memory aids, but if you wrote it, it is even better!

-Maps is a new way of taking notes that can work wonders, especially because it calls more on the visual memory we mentioned earlier (so it’s especially useful if you have a visual memory)
+Mind Maps is a new way of taking notes that can work wonders, especially because it calls more on the visual memory we mentioned earlier (so it is especially useful if you have a visual memory)

 Since we were children, we have all been used to the very linear way of taking notes, which consists of writing line by line what we hear on a gridded, formatted page.

-Mind Maps are a way of opening up all that, opening up creativity.
+Mind Maps are a way of opening up all that opening up creativity.
 The principle is simple: place your central subject in the center of a large white sheet of paper.
-Starting from this central point, you can proceed by idea association.
+Starting from this central point, you can proceed by the idea association.
 Draw an arrow, and write down the idea that comes to mind.
 And if you have a new idea, draw another arrow and write your new idea.
-Don’t hesitate to use colors and drawings: it’s proven that people retain images better than text.
+Do not hesitate to use colors and drawings: it is proven that people retain images better than text.

 If you are interested in this concept, which we can’t really develop here, we advise you to do a little research on Mind Maps with your favorite search engine later on, it can change a lifetime of studies!

-you don’t like listening to music while working, then just try it.
-If you still don’t like working to music even after trying, then skip it, it won’t be useful for you.
+If you don’t like listening to music while working, then just try it.
+If you still do not like working to music even after trying, then skip it, it will not be useful for you.

-If, on the other hand, you’ve always liked it or you’ve discovered that you like listening to music while you work, then GET IT!
+If, on the other hand, you have always liked it or you have discovered that you like listening to music while you work, then GET IT!
 There are many benefits to listening to music, of all kinds, including these three benefits:

 - Music makes your time more enjoyable